LatticeX-Foundation/Rosetta/doc/GLOSSARY.md

 ## Terms and definitions

 - **Secure Multi-Party Computation (MPC)**
 A field of cryptography.
-Multiple participants joinly compute functions, each participant will get the result at the end of the protocol, while no additional information beyond the result will be leaked during the entire process.
+Multiple participants jointly compute functions, each participant will get the result at the end of the protocol, while no additional information beyond the result will be leaked during the entire process.

 - **Zero-Knowledge Proof (ZKP)**
 A field of cryptography.
 It involves in two participants: prover and verifier.
 The prover could convince the verifier without leaking additional information.